HVrettost/chessboard-exercise/README.md

 2) If one of the next steps is the ending position then add it in the path list
 3) Make the above algorithm run in 3fold for loop
 ```
+# HOW TO RUN THE EXERCISE
+In the root folder of the project run
+- ./gradlew clean build
+- java -jar build/libs/XmChessboard-1.0-SNAPSHOT.jar